 Can Christians forgive an adulterous spouse, and still divorce them?
 The answer is: Yes, you can forgive someone, and still divorce them as a consequence of the sin.
 However, divorce may not be the best option, and you must be very cautious and prayerful about this.
 The ideal situation would be reconciliation in the even of the sin of adultery.

 Is Divorce Always the Best Option?
 Should You Divorce Your Wife or Husband?

 The Bible certainly does say that if you have a spouse cheat on you (adultery or fornication), you may seek a divorce.
 But keep in mind that you aren’t required to do so.
 In fact, if you feel things can be worked out, that is usually the best option.
 It’s one thing if a person has an isolated incident of adultery.
 In that case, the marriage may be saved through prayer, Biblical counseling, and so forth.

 It’s another thing if a person has a long record of sexual immorality while married.
-I’ve known cases where a faithful wife discovered that her husband was having sexual relations with other men!
-They eventually divorced, and the man left his three children and moved away to continue in his homosexual lifestyle.
+I’ve known cases where a faithful wife discovered that her husband was having sexual relations with other men.
+They eventually divorced, and the man left his three children and moved away.

 Christians should really consider their options carefully before divorcing, and consult with a local pastor who is a true man of God.
 If a spouse who committed adultery is repentant, and he or she bears fruit in keeping with repentance, the couple should try to reconcile and work through it.
 Divorce doesn’t always solve everything.
 Many times, divorces hurt just as much as the adultery did, and remaining married is sometimes the easiest and least painful option.
 God certainly hates divorce!
 Marriage was meant to be a lifelong union.